-Part 1.2 of the ANZFSC sets out the application of general labeling and other information requirements, and labeling and information requirements specific to certain foods in Chapter 2 of the ANZFSC.
+Part 1.2 of the ANZFSC sets out the application of general labeling and other information requirements and labeling and information requirements specific to certain foods in Chapter 2 of the ANZFSC.
 This Part sets out the labeling requirements for food for sale and information that must be provided in conjunction with the sale of certain foods, where labeling is not required.
 Food Product Standards in Chapter 2 may impose additional labeling and information requirements for specific classes of food.
+An example of the Australian food label can be found at FSANZ Labelling poster- how to read food labels.